StevenBlack/vocab/vocabulary.md

 ### abide
-(used without object): To remain; continue; stay: Abide with me.
-To have one's abode; dwell; reside: To continue in a particular condition, attitude, relationship, etc.; last. (used with object): to put up with; tolerate; stand:
+(used without object): To remain; continue; stay.
+To have one's abode; dwell;
-I can't abide dishonesty!
-To endure, sustain, or withstand without yielding or submitting: To abide a vigorous onslaught.
-To wait for; await: To abide the coming of the Lord.
-To accept without opposition or question: To abide the verdict of the judges.
-To pay the price or penalty of; suffer for.
+reside: To continue in a particular condition, attitude, relationship, etc.;
+last. (used with object): to put up with; tolerate; stand:

 ### abject